puppetlabs/puppet-docs/source/puppet/4.3/reference/puppet_collections.md

 In these cases, you don't need to do anything to verify the package signature.

-### Manual Verification
+### Manual verification

-If you're using Puppet source tarballs or installing packages without Apt or Yum, you can manually verify the signatures.
+If you're using Puppet source tarballs or Ruby gems, or installing RPM packages without Yum, you can manually verify the signatures.

 #### Import the release signing key